Mélanie Laurent: Filmography and awards

-Selected filmography

-Accolades

-For her role in Don't Worry, I'm Fine, Laurent won the César Award and Lumières Award in the Most Promising Actress category.
+Laurent has appeared in over 40 films and directed 10 films.
+For her role in Don't Worry, I'm Fine, Laurent won the César Award and Lumière Award in the Most Promising Actress category.
 She received numerous accolades for her role in Inglourious Basterds, including Best Actress awards at the Austin Film Critics Association Awards and Online Film Critics Society Awards among others.
-Laurent's film Tomorrow won the César Award for Best Documentary Film.
+Laurent's film Tomorrow (2015) won the César Award for Best Documentary Film.